-Explore the best trails near Mendocino with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Mendocino with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 I hiked the south trail in two parts because I am staying near the middle.

 The east end is in deep redwoods and Sitka spruce and is quite steep near the campground at the end of the paved park access road.

 The west end goes under Highway 1 and out to the headlands which is beautiful at sunset.
 Again, while the center portion of the trail follows the ridge above Russian Gulch but descends at both ends to sea level.
 Relative to the entire length of the trail only short portions near the ends are steep.

 The lush forest is the most significant feature of the trail with the exception of the coastal views at the west end.